Azure/business-process-automation/README.md

 9. Copy your newly generated token
 **Note**: *Be sure to save this token for completing pipeline setup, else this token will need to be regenerated*

-  For further information refer to https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate
+  For more help refer to https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate

 ## 4. Update depoloyment template files within local repo
 In step 4, you'll clone your repo locally, and make small updates to two deployment template files, which will automate deployment of multiple Azure resources within your Resource group.